Microsoft Intune

 MS Graph Config Step 4

-3. Copy the values for Application (client) ID and Directory (tenant) ID as they will be needed when configuring the integration in the NetSPI Platform.
-Once copied, select Certificates & secrets in the left pane.
+3. Copy the values for Application (client) ID as they it be needed when configuring the integration in the NetSPI Platform.

 MS Graph Config Step 5